lykmapipo/generator-mvp/README.md

 ```

 ## TODO
-- [ ] Make use of initializer to factor out initialization logics from configs
 - [ ] Adding server metrics
 - [ ] Add nice theme on scaffolds
 - [ ] Separate front and api